cyclic-software/docs/docs/overview/architecture.md

 Cyclic apps are built and deployed into AWS.
 We pre-provision a serverless app using cloudformation.

-At first launch we select an available stack and deploy the code for your app into the existing lambda.
+At the first launch, we select an available stack and deploy the code for your app into the existing lambda.

-For subsequent launches we update the lambda to use your latest code.
+For subsequent launches, we update the lambda to use your latest code.

 ## Components